-Following university, I began reading a large number of espionage-related mysteries, starting with all of Ian Fleming’s James Bond novels and then on to those written by Len Deighton, Jack Higgins, John le Carré, Frederick Forsyth and Ken Follet.
+Following university, I began reading a large number of espionage-related mysteries, starting with all of Ian Fleming’s James Bond novels and then on to those written by Len Deighton, Jack Higgins, John le Carré, Helen MacInnes, Frederick Forsyth and Ken Follet.
 I also developed an interest in translated mysteries set in foreign locales written by authors such as Friedrich Duerrenmatt, H. H. Kirst and Georges Simenon.

 Gradually my library grew in size as my reading interests went through various phases.
 For a period, I read a large number of both non-fiction and fiction books on politics, including many biographies of Churchill and Kennedy plus the three classic American political novels – Robert Penn Warren’s All the King’s Men, Edwin O’Connor’s The Last Hurrah and Allen Drury’s Advise and Consent.
 I also was hugely impressed with David Halberstam’s The Best and the Brightest, describing what went wrong with the American involvement in the Vietnam War.

 About 30 years ago, I somehow got it into my head that I should create a “world-class” mystery collection, focusing on three categories of mysteries and thrillers — “hard-boiled” mysteries, novels with an espionage slant, and mysteries set in foreign locales outside of Canada and the U. S., especially those written by foreign authors.
 Fortunately, at that time my library already contained many books in these three genres.

 “Soft-boiled” mysteries, so-called “cozies” and mysteries set in Victorian or ancient times are generally not for me, nor are mysteries involving crimes committed against children.
 I’m also not a fan of most domestic suspense/psychological suspense novels nor hyper-patriotic action thrillers where the protagonist, single-handedly, improbably wipes out hordes of “the enemy” again and again to save the nation.
 The same applies to paranormal mysteries and those featuring the discovery of ancient relics with supernatural powers.
 And not all hard-boiled mysteries are to my taste.
 Some are too noirish and despairing.
 Similarly, I don’t enjoy mysteries that feature gratuitous or prolonged violence.
 In short, I prefer my mysteries and music to have some soul.